gbmhunter/blog/content/electronics/general/kicad/kicad-tips-and-tricks/_index.md

 You may get the error `Warning: vX: has no value, DC 0 assumed` when running a simulation with an AC source which has no DC set point provided.
 This is generally o.k., as it will assume the DC operating point is `0V` which is normally what you want.

+If you are going to run an AC analsysis (i.e. using the `.ac` command), you don't generally want more than one AC source in your schematic.
+If you have more than 1 AC source, the AC analysis results will be a superposition of all AC voltage sources and will be hard to interpret.

 **SINE**

 `SINE(0 1.5 1k 0 0 0 0)`